^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Jaundice develops in many infectious diseases, especially in icteric forms of acute viral hepatitis A, B, C and E. Acute viral hepatitis mixed aetiology (mainly viral hepatitis B and viral hepatitis D, other combinations are extremely rare), and also with superinfection with hepatitis viruses in patients with chronic hepatitis.
+Jaundice develops in many infectious diseases, primarily in icteric forms of acute viral hepatitis A, B, C and E, acute viral hepatitis of mixed etiology (mainly viral hepatitis B and viral hepatitis D, other combinations are extremely rare), as well as in superinfection with hepatitis viruses in patients with chronic hepatitis.

 Name of the disease or pathogen